temporalio/documentation/docs/go/how-to-develop-a-workflow-definition-in-go.md

 <!-- prettier-ignore -->
 import * as WhatIsAWorkflowDefinition from '../content/what-is-a-workflow-definition.md'

-In the Temporal Go SDK programming model, a <preview page={WhatIsAWorkflowDefinition}>Workflow Definition<preview> is an exportable function.
+In the Temporal Go SDK programming model, a <preview page={WhatIsAWorkflowDefinition}>Workflow Definition</preview> is an exportable function.

 ```go
 func YourWorkflowDefinition(ctx workflow.Context) error {